yu-ming-chen/tp/docs/DeveloperGuide.md

 Figure 4.2.1.
 Class diagram of parsers

+**Design Considerations**

+* Option A: Use a single parser to parse both main and budget page commands
+   * Pros: Less code to write
+   * Cons: Parser class will messy as it needs to differentiate between main and budget page commands that use the same command word.

+* **Option B (Chosen):** Use page parsers to parse commands that are available on a page
+   * Pros: Code is more organised and readable
+   * Cons: More code to write

 #### 4.2.1.
 Page Parsers
+(Contributed by Wen Hao)

 Page parsers are responsible for determining the type of `Command` that will be generated from a user input.